lwanger/python_ray_tracer/README.md

 3. Download/clone this git repository
 4. install the required packages: *pip install -r requirements.txt*

 note 1: I have not tested the install on other systems.
-Let me know if there's an issue: note 2: It is better form to put it in it's own virtual environment.
+Let me know if there's an issue.

+note 2: It is better form to put it in it's own virtual environment.
 See various web tutorials on how to do that.

 ## Running the code